balqui/degais/docs/doc.md

 trivial decomposition with a single, very large, spaghetti-shaped clan that no one understands.

-Additionally, the `-k` / `--complete` option makes sure that all the edges are visibly drawn, forming thus a 2-structure; the default is to draw it as a graph, with missing edges for zero co-occurrences.
+Additionally, the `-k` / `--complete` option makes sure that all the edges are visibly drawn, forming thus a bona-fide 2-structure; the default is to draw it as a graph, which might display missing edges for cases of zero co-occurrences.

 Note: the heuristics that propose a value for `--param` in the `thresh`, `linwidth`, and `expwidth` colorings are likely to change in future releases.

-Two images are drawn: one with the decomposition and a second one (whose window may be hidden behind the decomposition) with a legend specifying the co-occurrence intervals corresponding to each color.
+Two images stored as `.png` files and drawn: one with the decomposition corresponding to the coloring and parameter and a second one (whose window may be hidden behind the decomposition) with a legend specifying the co-occurrence intervals corresponding to each color.
 The legend is omitted for the binary coloring scheme.

 ### Hints